stefanosimonetto/CVE_Key_terms_comparison/README.md

 If you want to train the models with the same dataset, the results may slightly differ due to the randomness in the initialization of the neural network.

-The paper results match those in the artifact, except for the BERT descriptions (Table 6), where the artifact results are correct.
-This discrepancy does not affect the claims made in the paper, and the error will be corrected in the camera-ready version.